dome9/terraform-provider-dome9/website/docs/r/role.html.markdown

 # dome9_role

-he Role resource has methods to create and manage Dome9 roles.
+The Role resource is used to create and manage Dome9 roles.
 Roles are used to manage access permissions for Dome9 users.

 ## Example Usage